arberkuci/shared-memory-map-reduce/README.md

 This is a multi-core/shared-memory implementation of the very well-known programming model called MapReduce.
 [MapReduce](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/16cb30b4b92fd4989b8619a61752a2387c6dd474.pdf)
-was widely popularized in the 2000s by a paper that was written by some engineers at Google.
+was widely popularized in the 2000s by a paper that was written by engineers at Google.
 This paper also inspired the widely used open-source framework [Hadoop](http://hadoop.apache.org/) for implementing distributed processing of large amounts of data.
 The paper introduced a novel approach to compute large amounts of data (in terms of petabytes) in a scalable and resilient manner.

 In this project, the MapReduce programming model is implemented, in the context of multi-core computers.
-A fixed set of (a cached pool of) threads, created and managed by the environment is used to run the various taks of the computation.

 This particular implementation goes through the following phases:

 1. **Loading/Splitting data phase**: This is the initial phase, where the data are loaded in memory.
 It goes through the following two steps:
     1. Reading the data from a specified source.
-The source of you data can either be:
+The source of the data can be one of the following:
         1. From a file.
 If you want the source of the data to be from a file, use the class [FileDataSouce.java](/src/mapreduce/datasource/FileDataSource.java).
         2. Or if your data are not in a file, you can implement the